-If you have a configuration file ready to import, refer to Section 5.5 for instructions.
+If you have a configuration file ready to import, refer to Section 5.5, "Import the Configuration File" for instructions.

-If you need to generate a configuration file, refer to Section 5.4 for instructions.
+If you need to generate a configuration file, refer to Section 5.4, "Generate a Configuration File" for instructions.

 6.3.2.2.
 Exporting a Configuration File